 3.1.1.
 If the Student does not need a visa to study in the UK, the remaining fees have to be paid in advance for four weeks, at the beginning of every new four-week period.
 If there are less than four weeks remaining of the course, the full amount has to be paid at the beginning of this last period.

 3.1.2.
-If the Student needs a visa to study in the UK, the remaining course fees have to be paid in advance for twelve weeks, at the beginning of every new 12-week period.
-If there are less than 12 weeks remaining of the course, the full amount has to be paid at the beginning of this last period.
+If the Student needs a visa to study in the UK, the course fees have to be paid in advance in full for the full course, at the beginning of the application.

 3.3.
 Discounts are only offered to individuals paying for their own studies, and cannot be used in conjunction with any other offer.